Menopause Advice & Common Symptoms

 • Skin Changes

-Most treatment options are designed to help you manage the symptoms associated with menopause and aim to reduce symptoms so that you can continue your day-to-day life as normal with minimal discomfort.
-You can make some very easy lifestyle changes to help manage your symptoms of menopause and perimenopause, alongside some other treatment options to help further manage your symptoms.
+Most treatment options aim to reduce symptoms so that you can continue your day-to-day life as normal with minimal discomfort.
+You can also make some lifestyle changes to help manage your symptoms of menopause and perimenopause.